edamame-course/BLAST-tutorial/running-BLAST.md

 The -in parameter gives the name of the database, the -out parameter says "save the results", and the -dbtype parameter says "what type of the database".
 For DNA, you'd want to use '-dbtype nucl'.
 FYI, for protein, '-dbtype prot'.

-Let's see how BLAST database looks like
+Let's see how a BLAST database looks

 ```
 ls